zipping-suger/yxl.info/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
+email: 'zippingsugar@gmail.com '
-email: 'liyixiao18@tsinghua.org.cn '
+# email: 'liyixiao18@tsinghua.org.cn '

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi!
 My name is Yixiao Li.
+I am currently pursuing my master’s degree in Robotics, Systems and Control at ETH Zurich.
+I graduated from Tsinghua University in 2022.
+After that, I worked as a research assistant at the Hong Kong Centre For Logistics Robotics/CUHK T Stone Robotics Institute.

-I graduated from Tsinghua University with degrees in Machenical Engineering and Statistics.
-My research interests lie in controls and reinforcement learning theory with applications in robotics.
-I am currently searching for opportunities to strengthen my research and engineering abilities.
+My research interests lie in controls and learning with applications in dynamic manipulation tasks for robotics.
+Apart from research, I also enjoy hiking, photography and really LOUD music!

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.